Pavement Licences

 Applicants that wish to place non-removable furniture onto the highway must apply for permission under the Highways Act 1980.

-Apply for a temporary pavement licence
+Apply for pavement licence

 To apply for a temporary pavement licence you must do the following: